How does Radix work differ from traditional psychotherapy?

 Is Radix a medical treatment?

-A. Radix work is not a medical treatment and is not a substitute for medical care.
-When you have a medical problem you should talk to your doctor about doing body-centered personal growth work before beginning.
-That said, some medical problems have an emotional or psychological component that can respond to personal growth work like Radix.
+Radix work is not a medical treatment and is not a substitute for medical care.
+When you have a medical problem you should talk to your doctor about doing body-centered work before beginning.
+That said, some medical problems have an emotional or psychological component that can respond to somatic therapy like Radix.

 Is Radix a massage technique?

-A. No, Radix is not massage, and massage is not a Radix technique.
+No, Radix is not massage, and massage is not a Radix technique.
 However some Radix practitioners are also massage therapists, and might use both.
-Also, with some persons, many Radix practitioners use touch to bring awareness, encourage letting go, etc., on specific muscles.
+Also, with some people, Radix practitioners may use touch to bring awareness, encourage letting go, etc., on specific muscles.

 What exactly happens when you ‘do Radix work’?